AHINK/AHINK.Github.io/aboutme.md

-My name is Allen Hinkelman, I'm a San Fransisco based Growth Marketer with a background in Lean, SCRUM and finance.
-In my spare time I'm on my bike, hiking or reading.
+My name is Allen Hinkelman, I'm a San Fransisco based Growth Marketer with a background in Lean, SCRUM and process consulting.

 ### Orginizations I'm involved with:
 - [Tradecraft](tradecrafted.com)